 The compact bathroom was fully refurbished in Easter 2013.
 Small but perfectly formed, it boasts a white bath with thermostatic mixer shower over, a white ceramic basin mounted on a bespoke oak shelf, a close coupled WC, and it is finished with beautiful natural stone flooring and thickly glazed Laura Ashley Artisan tiles in calming Eau de Nil.
-It includes basic towels (for the bath but not for the beach - please bring your own beach towels).
+It includes White Company towels (for the bath but not for the beach - please bring your own beach towels).

-Externally, there is a fully enclosed grassed garden with stunning views and a charcoal BBQ.
+Externally, there is a fully enclosed grassed garden with stunning views and a stand for a disposable BBQ.
 The table and chairs allow you to enjoy dinner overlooking the water, while a patio at the top of the garden allows you to relax on the bench as you browse the Sunday papers...

 We do accept dogs (and the fully enclosed garden is perfect for them!) but please note that we do make a small charge of £25 per dog to cover extra cleaning costs.

 For those with small children, a travel cot and high chair are available.

 This cosy and tasteful cottage contains everything you'll need for a memorable and enjoyable holiday, and with its fantastic views, perfect location, and the incredible benefit in a position so close to town of an enclosed garden enjoying those sensational views, it won't disappoint.

 |Further details outdoors|

-The fully enclosed private rear garden with stunning sea views is equipped with an outdoor dining table and chairs, a charcoal barbecue, and provides a wonderful spot to soak up the sun, enjoy a glass of wine and watch the world sail by.
+The fully enclosed private rear garden with stunning sea views is equipped with an outdoor dining table and chairs, a stand for a disposable charcoal barbecue, and provides a wonderful spot to soak up the sun, enjoy a glass of wine and watch the world sail by.